Kxvin1/life-dashboard/DEPLOYMENT.md

 ```

 This script will:

-- Show the current migration state
-- Attempt to merge all migration heads
+- Wait for the database to be available
-- Stamp the database with the final migration head if needed
+- Try multiple approaches to fix the migration issues
 - Show the final migration state

+The script tries the following approaches in order:

+1. Upgrade to heads directly
+2. Upgrade to the final merge head
+3. Stamp the database with the final merge head
+4. Stamp with the latest revision
+5. Create a new merge migration and upgrade

 If the script doesn't resolve the issue, you can try these manual steps: